MillersvilleCS/geopod/README.txt

-Geopod is an open source, java-based plugin for the Integrated Data Viewer (IDV), a geoscience visualization software framework created by Unidata.
+Geopod is an open source, Java-based plugin for the Integrated Data Viewer (IDV), a geoscience visualization software framework created by Unidata.
 Developed by the Computer Science and Earth Science departments at Millersville University through a National Science Foundation grant, Geopod is a learning tool designed to enhance undergraduate level earth science education by providing students and instructors with a novel and intuitive way to explore meteorological concepts.
 Geopod presents a new perspective and simplified interface for using some important features of traditional IDV, while including new features to enhance learning and facilitate classroom use.

-SETTING UP AN ECLIPSE PROJECT USING EGIT
+SETTING UP AN ECLIPSE PROJECT USING EGit

-1. Install egit from the Eclipse marketplace
+1. Install EGit from the Eclipse marketplace

-2. Create a new git project: file -> import -> git -> projects from git
+2. Create a new git project: File -> Import -> Git -> Projects from Git

-3. The 'select repositotory source' screen  will come up
+3. The 'Select Repositotory Source' dialog will appear

-  ~select 'URI'
+  ~Select 'URI'

-  ~click 'next'
+  ~Click 'Next'

-4. The 'source git repository' screen will come up
+4. The 'Source Git Repository' dialog will appear

-  ~do the following for each of the fields
+  ~Fill in the fields as follows

     Location
-      URI: leave blank, it will be filled in automatically
+      URI:  blank (it will be filled in automatically)
-      Host: enter 'github.com'
+      Host: github.com
-      Repository path: enter 'gzoppetti/geopod.git'
+      Repository path: gzoppetti/geopod.git

     Connection
-      Protocol: select 'https'
+      Protocol: https
-      Port: leave blank
+      Port:     blank

     Authentication
       User:     your github username
       Password: your github password
       Store in secure store: optional

-  ~click 'next'
+  ~Click 'Next'

-5. The 'branch selection' screen will come up
+5. The 'Branch Selection' dialog will appear

-  ~make sure 'master' is selected
+  ~Select 'master'

-6. The 'local destination' screen will come up
+6. The 'Local Destination' dialog will appear

-  ~do the following for each of the fields
+  ~Fill in the fields as follows

     Destination
-      Directory: where the remository will be cloned (you most likley want your eclipse workspace) Initial branch: 'master'
+      Directory: where the remository will be cloned (most likely your Eclipse workspace) Initial branch:   master
-      Clone submodules: leave blank
+      Clone submodules: unchecked

     Configuration
-      Remote name: 'origin'
+      Remote name: origin

-  ~hit 'finish'
+  ~Click 'Finish'

-7. Add a Java 7 or higher JRE
+7. Add a Java 7 or higher JRE System Library to the Build Path

-8. Add Java3D jars and natives.
+8. Add the Java 3D jars to the Build Path.